apache/flink/docs/dev/table/hive/hive_streaming.md

 </table>

 **Note**:
-1. You need to make sure the Hive table can fit into TM memory since the whole table will be cached.
+1. Each joining subtask needs to keep its own cache of the Hive table.
+Please make sure the Hive table can fit into the memory of a TM task slot.
 2. You should set a relatively large value for `lookup.join.cache.ttl`.
 You'll probably have performance issue if your Hive table needs to be updated and reloaded too frequently.
+3. Currently we simply load the whole Hive table whenever the cache needs refreshing.
+There's no way to differentiate new data from the old.